 The BASIC ROTC COURSE consists of the freshman and sophomore years of military instruction (MSL 1200, MSL 1210, MSL 2200, and MSL 2210), is strictly voluntary and may be taken as electives or on some rare occasions used as credit for a major or minor.
 These courses are short (1 or 2 hour) courses providing an overview of the military with opportunities for outdoor training and adventure.
 Individuals taking these ROTC courses incur no military service obligations.
 Nearly all students at UVU can take these courses, keeping in mind you will be required to meet all class obligations (working outdoors, physical training etc.).

-The LEADER TRAINING COURSE (LTC), a five week outdoor, challenging summer camp, may be substituted for the BASIC COURSE.
+The LEADER TRAINING COURSE (LTC), a five week challenging summer camp which may be substituted for the BASIC COURSE.
 This summer camp is normally taken between the sophomore and junior years.
 Graduates of LTC may be eligible to receive a scholarship covering tuition, fees, and a monthly stipend for their remaining two years of college.
 Partial or complete BASIC COURSE credit is available for prior military service or previous ROTC training.
 Contact the Department of Military Science and Leadership for details.

 Minor in Military Science and Leadership.
 A minor in Military Science and Leadership is available to students who successfully complete the semester hours required according to the UVU Course Catalog.